LazaUK/Google-Gemini3Pro-CargoLoadOptimiser/README.md

 > - **Advanced Constraints**: The logic can be extended to include complex logistical constraints, such as optimising for _weight distribution_ (**_centre of gravity_**) or _fragility rules_ (prohibiting the stacking of delicate items).

 ## Solution Logic and Architecture
 The app is built using _React_ front-end and provides an interactive 3D visualisation using _Three.js_ library.
+There are tow main building blocks: _Cargo Packing Simulation_ and _AI Optimisation Assistant_.

 ### Cargo Packing Simulation
 The packing calculation is managed by the **_packContainer_** service, which accepts user input from the `ControlPanel.tsx` component: